Skip to main content

 • Avoid repeating the same question with minor wording changes.

-Then add FAQPage schema markup that matches the visible FAQ content.
+Then make sure the page template can extract FAQ schema from the visible FAQ content.
 Schema does not replace good content, but it helps machines confirm what the questions are and where the answers are.

 HowTo steps, lists, and tables